 Dry the Area if Possible: Reducing moisture in the areas where you apply DE will improve its effectiveness, as millipedes are drawn to humid conditions.
 Address any leaks or standing water, and consider using a dehumidifier indoors if needed.

 Combine with Other Preventive Measures: DE can be part of a larger pest control strategy.
 In addition to applying DE, seal cracks, fix gaps around windows and doors, and keep plant material away from the foundation of your home.
+Common items used to combat millipede infestations other than diatomaceous earth or in combination are essential oils, cayenne pepper, and boric acid.

 Target Entry Points: If you’ve identified specific points of entry, apply DE near these areas to prevent millipedes from entering your home or garden.